 As fun as staying in a tree house is, the lodge had one major downside – it was outside Kruger NP, lying adjacent to Kapama Reserve.
 And because the camp was outside the park, we didn’t have the opportunity to go on any night drives at all and missed out on a lot of sightings of nocturnal wildlife.

-Daytime we typically spent on a safari in the park.
-On the first day, we saw a male Lion sleeping concealed in the high grass only a couple of meters from the road.
+The daytime we spent in the park, watching wildlife and exploring different parts of Kruger.
+On the first morning of wildlife watching in Kruger, we spotted a male Lion sleeping concealed in the high grass only a couple of meters from the road.

 The rest of the day was rather quiet in terms of wildlife sightings.
 We saw the usual ungulates and quite a few Waterbucks, but no predators.

 However, on our return home, just a few kilometres away from the Orpen gate we spotted the rarest cat of all – the Cheetah.
 It was a female with a sub-adult cub feeding on the kill in the tall grass.
-This was quite a stroke of luck – there are only about 200 cheetahs in the park and we saw 2 of them!
+According to the official census, there are 200 cheetahs in Kruger, but they are rarely seen, judging by the fact that all sightings are marked on the map at the park’s headquarters.

 Cheetahs are amazing cats to see in the wild, but if you are looking for a more up-close-and-personal introduction, check out this ethical cheetah encounter in Zimbabwe.